-My name is Helen Nugent and I am a freelance journalist, copywriter, proofreader, content provider, PR consultant, social media expert and media trainer based in Manchester.
+My name is Helen Nugent and I am a freelance journalist, copywriter, proofreader, content provider, PR consultant, event host and media trainer based in Manchester.
 My experience takes in a wide range of disciplines and subjects including news reporting, features writing, arts coverage, business journalism, corporate writing, SEO, lecturing and consultancy.

 I have 20 years of experience writing news and features for the UK’s national newspapers, as well as editing and subbing.
 You will see my work in a wide variety of publications, both in print and online.
 Many of my articles have appeared in, among others, The Times, The Guardian, The Mail on Sunday and the i but I also write for a number of other outlets including The Big Issue in the North, the Yorkshire Post and the British Theatre Guide.
 Five years ago, I founded a culture and enterprise online magazine about the North of England, Northern Soul.
 I am also a freelancer presenter and producer and have worked for BBC 5 live, BBC local radio and Sky News.
 Most recently, I spent 18 months as Money Editor of The Spectator.

 I have been working as a journalist since 1998.
 Previous employers include Financial Times Business and Emap magazines.
 I spent ten years at The Times in London in a variety of roles including news reporter, politics correspondent based at The House of Commons, assistant news editor, transport correspondent, business writer, personal finance correspondent and night news editor.
 As a journalist at The Times, I covered everything from General Elections and local councils to company reports and murder trials.

 During 14 years in London, I freelanced for The Sunday Times, The Daily Telegraph, The Sunday Telegraph, the Financial Times and The Independent on Sunday.
 I also wrote for specialist trade and consumer titles including Bloomberg Money as well as undertaking corporate contracts.